nodinosaur/JavaSealedUnions/README.md

 # JavaSealedUnions

 ## ACKNOWLEDGEMENTS
 This library was heavily inspired by [RxEither](https://github.com/eleventigers/rxeither) and the wonderful [Domain Driven Design](https://fsharpforfunandprofit.com/ddd/) (DDD) talk by [Scott Wlaschin](https://github.com/swlaschin).
-Another similar talk with a full kata we'll use as an example below is [Types + Properties = Software](https://channel9.msdn.com/Events/FSharp-Events/fsharpConf-2016/Types-Properties-Software) by [Mark Seemann](https://github.com/ploeh).
+Another similar talk with the full [Tennis kata](http://www.codingdojo.org/cgi-bin/index.pl?KataTennis) we'll use as an example below is [Types + Properties = Software](https://channel9.msdn.com/Events/FSharp-Events/fsharpConf-2016/Types-Properties-Software) by [Mark Seemann](https://github.com/ploeh).

 ## DISTRIBUTION
 Add as a dependency to your `build.gradle`